threehappypenguins/transferupload/README.md

 <h1>Transfer Upload</h1>

+I needed a way to automate uploading my church's sermons right after they were finished recording, with minimal effort on Sunday so I could make better use of the day.
+Sometime before Sunday, when I find out the title and all necessary metadata, I add the metadata to some .json files.
+Then on Sunday, the recording is sent to the server, and the scripts take care of everything.

 This is a series of bash scripts that will do the following:
 1. Detect a complete MP4 transfer
 2. Email that the transfer was completed (or interrupted)